AnonymousAccount4SEConference/WIRL-With-License/README.md

 ### Summary

 Tired of manually renaming variables after pasting code snippets? **WIRL** is an intelligent "Code Wiring" assistant powered by LLMs and RAG.
-When you reuse a code snippet from sources like Stack Overflow, GitHub, or AI models, WIRL automatically analyzes your local context and suggests the best variable mappings.
+When you reuse a code snippet from sources like Stack Overflow, GitHub, or AI models, WIRL automatically analyzes your local context and suggests the correct variable mappings.
 It helps you replace unresolved variables with existing ones in your current scope with a single click, dramatically speeding up code reuse and integration.

 ### The Problem: Why WIRL?

-Copy-paste-modify is an unavoidable reality in software development.
+Copy-paste-modify is an unavoidable practice in software development.
 However, over 85% of reused code snippets require manual adaptation before they can be integrated.
-The most time-consuming and error-prone part of this process is **variable adaptation**:
+A prevalent and error-prone part of this process is **variable adaptation**:

 *   **Compilation Errors:** Undeclared or conflicting variables lead to immediate build failures.
 *   **Logical Flaws:** Incorrect variable substitutions can introduce subtle, hard-to-find bugs.